How to Properly Clean and Preserve Metal Detector Finds - Part 2: Stages of The Cleaning and Preservation Process.

 Oxygen, moisture, sunlight, and temperature can affect your metal detecting finds.
 As Aquachigger discusses in the video, some metals prefer moisture as a temporary preservative and with others you may want to avoid water altogether.
 Some you will want to dry out and preserve quickly and with others you will want to keep moist until you are ready to preserve.

 Another thing to consider is the physical damage.
 With regards to over-cleaning your items, it is best not to scrub too hard with your finger, toothbrush, etc. This is especially true with softer metals like silver, lead, and gold.
 Small grains of sand assisted by the pressure of a finger can cause irreparable damage to soft metals.
 Physical damage can also occur when you are transporting your metal detecting finds in the field as you finish your hunt as well as when you are transporting them from one place to the next.
-It is advised you find some sort of finds box that can safely house your keepsake metal detector finds like the one shown below offered by Garrett Metal Detectors.
+It is advised you find some sort of finds box that can safely house your keepsake metal detector finds like the Garrett "Keeper" Finds Box shown below offered by Garrett Metal Detectors.

 A box like this will help keep coins, rings, bullets, and relics in a relatively safe place during travel.
 The plastic is softer than metal and shouldn't cause any damage to most precious metals.
 The coin holder will hold several coins without letting them clank together causing potential damage.

 Have a Cleaning and Preservation Plan in Place